syncfusion-content/windowsforms-docs/WindowsForms/Tabbed-Form/Getting-Started.md

 The default form can be changed into `SfTabbedForm` by following the given steps:

-1) Create a new Windows Forms application in Visual Studio, and refer to the `Syncfusion.Tools.WinForms` assembly.
+1) Create a new Windows Forms application in Visual Studio and refer to the `Syncfusion.Tools.WinForms` assembly.

 2) Include the following namespaces to the directives list.